 The best way to say goodbye to your dog(s) is to actually not say goodbye.
 Uh?
 For your own good and also to support the client who is know owning your dog, you should try and see your pup again a few days or weeks later and stay in touch with the owner to receive pictures and updates about how your little monster is evolving, its results in competitions and its temperament.
 It is a relief to know what the puppies you produced and had to leave are behaving and evolving.
 And, it is practical also.

 Having updates lets you prove to your future customers the great quality of the dogs you produce and the wonderful bond you have with your clients.
 You are not a puppy farm, you are a responsible breeder who takes the time to be interested in how the dogs evolve to then improve the future litters.

 Don't Leave Your Dogs, Hand Them Over

 Although you are technically leaving your new dogs, you do not want to approach the situation and the deal in such a cold-hearted, business-obsessed manner.
-Instead, you should visualise it as passing the baton, hoping that the new proprietary will care more and look after better than you.
+Instead, you should visualize it as passing the baton, hoping that the new proprietary will care more and look after better than you.
 This is why an important number of dog breeders will handpick their customers and try to meet them agreeing on anything.
 Sure, someone may offer you more money but will you sleep reassured if you sell it to that bidder?
 You do have to know yourself and surely come across a few mistakes to then handle those situations perfectly.